SNPA members will elect officers for 2017-18 on Monday afternoon, Sept. 11, in Colorado Springs, Colo.

-Read this article to see who has been elected as additional SNPA officers and as members of the Board of Directors.
+Read this article to see who has been nominated to the SNPA Board of Directors.

 In recent years, the National Labor Relations Board has relentlessly attacked common sense policies found in many employee handbooks.
 I have been hoping that the U.S. Court of Appeals would correct these egregious decisions.
 I am delighted to report that, on July 25, the U.S. Court of Appeals for the 5th Circuit issued an opinion in a case involving T-Mobile that did just that.MORE

 An SNPA member is seeking an advertising sales rep evaluation form.
 Do you have one that you can share?MORE

 As previously reported, North Carolina newspapers have been fighting to maintain the tremendous advantage they have enjoyed in Workers' Compensation legislation for the last 20 years, in the form of a legislative presumption of independent contractor status for newspaper carriers.

 At the very end of the legislative session on June 28, a modified version of H.B.
 205 passed in both Houses.
 This bill would have removed the legislative presumption.
 Fortunately, on July 17, Governor Roy Cooper vetoed the new legislation.MORE

 Many managers think that handing out praise indiscriminately is better than not praising at all.